input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 In order to run the system, we require the following runtime dependencies.

 - `cardano-node`
-- `ogmios` provides a WebSocket interface to interact with the caradno-node
+- `ogmios` provides a WebSocket interface to interact with the cardano-node
 - `ogmios-datum-cache` is used to query datums and confirm transactions[^1]
 - `postgres` is the database backing `ogmios-datum-cache`
 - `ctl-server` is used to apply arguments to Plutus scripts